adelasantosd/normtrace-disability-rights/references/countries/mexico/sistema-juridico.md

 ## 6.CONADIS as a case of institutional design

 **Legal status**: CONADIS is a decentralised public body within the federal administration.
 It was created under the Ley General para la Inclusión de las Personas con Discapacidad (LGIPD) and is linked to the health sector.
+It has legal personality, its own assets, and technical and management autonomy under the terms of the statute.

 **Main statutory functions**:
 Its principal functions include:
 - coordinating the National System for the Development and Inclusion of Persons with Disabilities (SINADIS),
+- contributing to the development of disability-related public policy;
+- promoting participation by public, private, and social sectors;
 - drafting the national disability inclusion programme,
 - representing the federal government in disability-related international settings,
+- serving as a focal institutional point in disability policy,
 - and acting as the State focal point under the CRPD.

 ### Analytical observations:

 From the perspective of NormTrace, CONADIS is relevant as an institutional design case.
-**Sectoral location**
-Its location within the health apparatus may reinforce a medicalised governance logic rather than a broader rights-based approach.
-**Budgetary dependence**
-Its effective autonomy may be limited by dependence on ministerial budget structures.
+**Sectoral location and administrative dependence: ** the institutional location of disability policy may affect whether the framework operates through a rights-based or more sectorally limited logic.
+**Budgetary dependence:** formal autonomy does not necessarily guarantee effective budgetary autonomy.
-**Lack of sanctioning powers**
+**Lack of sanctioning powers:**
 Coordination without sanctioning capacity may weaken intersectoral implementation.
 **Thin coordination architecture**
 A coordination system may exist in formal legal terms while remaining institutionally weak in practice if it lacks structure, budget, or binding authority.